uptechteam/fe-cookbook/styling/styled-components.md

 };
 ```

-To use this theme in your styled components, you can pass it to the ThemeProvider component from styled-components.
+To use this theme in your styled components, you can pass it to the `ThemeProvider` component from `styled-components`.
 Here's an example:

 ```js
 // App.js